What is Consciousness?

 Consciousness – Difficult to describe but indisputable when it’s present, is widely regarded as the state of particular experience – the state or quality of awareness.

 The problem with the study of consciousness is the lack of a universally accepted operational definition.
-Descartes proposed the idea of cogito ergo sum (“I think, therefore I am”), suggested that the very act of thinking demonstrates the reality of one’s existence and consciousness.
+Descartes proposed the idea of cogito ergo sum (“I think, therefore I am”), suggested that the very act of thinking demonstrates the reality of one’s existence.
 Today, consciousness is generally defined as an awareness of yourself and the world, there are still debates about the different aspects of this awareness.

 Research has focused on understanding the neuroscience behind our conscious experiences.
 Scientists have even utilized brain-scanning technology to seek out specific neurons that might be linked to different conscious events.
-Modern researchers have proposed two major theories of consciousness: integrated information theory and global workspace theory.
+Modern researchers have proposed two major theories of it: integrated information theory and global workspace theory.

 Integrated Information Theory